google/Chrome.Docs/m50/chrome-50-deprecations.md

 The `subresource` attribute suffered from a number of problems.
 First, it never worked as intended.
 Referenced resources were downloaded with low priority.
 The attribute was never implemented on any browser other than Chrome.
 The Chrome implementation had a bug that caused resources to be downloaded twice.

+Developers looking to improve the user experience through preloading of content have a number of options, the most customizable of which is to build a service worker to take advantage of precaching and the Caches API.
+Quicker solutions include [other values for the `rel` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types) including `preconnect`, `prefetch`, `preload`, `prerender`.
+Some of these options are experimental an may not be widely supported.

 ## Remove Insecure TLS Version Fallback

-**TL;DR:** Remove a mechanism for forcing servers to return data using less or non secure versions of TLS.
+**TL;DR:** Remove a mechanism for forcing servers to return data using less- or non-secure versions of TLS.

 [Intent to Remove](https://groups.google.com/a/chromium.org/forum/#!searchin/blink-dev/Insecure$20TLS/blink-dev/yz1lU9YTeys/yCsK50I3CQAJ)